davidbarat/macgyver/README.md

 ##  Instructions

 Help Macgyver to find 3 differents items into a maze : ether, tube and syringue.
-Once collected you can carefully see the bad guy and anaesthetize him.
+Once collected you can carefully see the bad guy and anesthetize him.

 ## Installing